Boston Attorney for Construction Fall Injuries + Deaths

 The bottom line is that in most cases when construction workers are killed or seriously injured from a fall it is because they did not have adequate fall protection.
 The Occupational Safety and Health Administration (OSHA) issues various workplace safety regulations for a number of industries, including construction, and they have declared fall protection thresholds that contractors have a responsibility to know and follow.

-The requirements range from having proper railings in place for workers who are elevated four feet above the ground, when the height reaches six feet, a personal fall arrest system or safety net must be in place.
+The requirements range from having proper railings in place for workers who are elevated four feet above the ground, when the height reaches six feet for construction workers, a personal fall arrest system or safety net must be in place.
 Body belts are required even in situations where there is risk of a fall that is just a couple feet.
-Portable ladders are not allowed on elevated work areas, and fixed ladder between twenty and thirty feet need safety cages.
-As for workers at even higher heights requires that workers are connected to a steel frame in order to prevent falls.
+Portable ladders are not allowed on elevated work areas, and fixed ladders between twenty and thirty feet need safety cages.
+Workers at even higher heights must be connected to a steel frame in order to prevent falls.

 Preventing a Fall on a Construction Site in Boston